vsoch/forward/README.md

 #### Parameters

+ - **RESOURCE** should refer to an identifier for your cluster resource that will be recorded in your ssh configuration, and then referenced in the scripts to interact with the resource (e.g., `ssh sherlock`).
  - **PARTITION** If you intend to use a GPU (e.g., [sbatches/py2-tensorflow.sbatch](sbatches/py2-tensorflow.sbatch) the name of the PARTITION variable should be "gpu."

 If you want to modify the partition flag to have a different gpu setup (other than `--partition gpu --gres gpu:1`) then you should set this **entire** string for the partition variable.

 ### SSH config

-You will also need to at the minimum configure your ssh to recognize sherlock as a valid host.
+You will also need to at the minimum configure your ssh to recognize your cluster (e.g., sherlock) as a valid host.
 We have provided a [hosts folder](hosts)  for helper scripts that will generate recommended ssh configuration snippets to put in your `~/.ssh/config` file.
 Based on the name of the folder, you can intuit that the configuration depends on the cluster